ScorpionesLabs/MSSqlPwner/README.md

 - `execute_command` procedure executing commands using custom assembly on local server or on linked servers
 - `run_query` procedure executing queries using custom assembly on local server or on linked servers
 - `run_query_system_service` procedure executing queries using custom assembly on local server or on linked servers as system user
+- `inject-custom-asm` Inject code using custom assembly on local server or on linked servers
 6. Direct Queries
 - `direct_query` Execute direct queries on local server or on linked servers